abew16/TF/README.md

 	- matplotlib 1.5.1

 ###Proposal:
-This data set shows whether an individual either makes more or less than 50K per year and factors which may effect that (age, education, race, sex, etc…).
-The data is from the 2014 census.
+The data set in experiment shows whether an individual makes either more or less than $50K (USD) per year and factors in which attributes may effect that question.
+The attributes considered are: age, education, race, sex, etc…

-This project will focus on the effect of education on income.
-More specifically, what level of education someone must have in order to have a 50% probability of having an income greater than 50K
+The data is from the [2014 US census].
+This project will focus on the effect of the level of education has on income.
+More specifically, what level of education the individual must have in order to have a 50% probability of having an income greater than $50K

 ###Implementation techniques:
-Data set contains a sample of over 30,000 with 15 different attributes.
-I used a random sample of 1,000 to speed up the program, while keeping the data integrity.
+The data set contains a sample of over 30,000 entries with 15 different attributes.
+I used a random sample of 1,000 of those entries to speed up the program analysis while keeping the data integrity.
 I used a bar chart & pie charts to visualize the population makeup of each education group.
-Finally, I used hypothesis tests to decide if a level of education gave one a better than 50% chance of having a >50K income.
+Finally, I used hypothesis tests to decide if a particular level of education resulted in a better than 50% chance of having an income greater than $50K.

 ###Procedures:
-1. Reduce data set from 32,560 to 1,000
+1. Reduce data set from 32,560 entries to 1,000 entries
-2. Consolidate certain education values into buckets for better readability
+2. Consolidate certain education values into buckets for better readability:
+	- No-HS
-  a.
-No-HS, HS-Drop Out Associate
+	- HS-Drop Out
+	- Associate
 3. List education values
-4. Create dictionary with education value as key and amount per category as value
+4. Create python dictionary with education value as key and amount per category as value
-5. Use the dictionary to create a bar and pie chart
+5. Use the dictionary to create bar and pie chart represenations
-6. Create binary column in data frame with a value of 1 if >50K is true and 0 if false
+6. Create binary column in data frame with a value of 1 if greater than >50K is true and 0 if false
 7. Present the mean of that column grouped by education value
 8. Run a hypothesis test for each value of education

 ###Findings:
 The majority of the sample were high school graduates and graduates with some college education.
 The smallest groups were those with doctorates and professional degrees:

-High School: 343 People - 34.3%
+ - **High School:** 343 People - 34.3%

-Some College: 224 People - 22.4%
+ - **Some College:** 224 People - 22.4%

  ...

+ ..

-Prof School: 12 People - 12.2%
+ - **Prof School:** 12 People - 12.2%

-Doctorate: 12 People - 12.2%
+ - **Doctorate:** 12 People - 12.2%

 ![education charts](https://cloud.githubusercontent.com/assets/25283369/23106278/a8484f6e-f69f-11e6-9cc4-9985468b0b82.png)

-The table below shows the percentage of each group with an income >50K.
+The table below shows the percentage of each group with an income greater than $50K.
 The trend shows that those with more years of schooling have better chance of having a higher income: